hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

 	- symbol = symbol of the token to exchange

-	- quantity = quantity of STEEMP to buy
+	- quantity = quantity of tokens to buy

-	- price = price (token/STEEMP)
+	- price = price (STEEMP/token)

-	- tokensLocked = number of remaining tokens that are locked into the smart contract
+	- tokensLocked = number of remaining STEEMP that are locked into the smart contract

 ### sellBook:
 list of all the pending sell orders